 Accounting is the language of business, and financial statements are how companies talk to investors, lenders and other outside parties.
 Regardless of the size of your organization or entity, accurate, understandable financial statements matter.
+It results in leadership teams needing to answer important questions like, “What is financial auditing?” and “How does calling in qualified auditors benefit my business?”

-A key way to ensure the accuracy of your financial statements is through a financial audit.
+A key way to ensure the accuracy of your main financial statements is through a financial audit.
 But that’s just one of many types of audits that can benefit your business.
 All audits provide important and deeper insight into an organization.

 What is an audit?